 In most cases you willingly gave up your privacy and shared personal data yourself.
 Moreover, the web knows a lot more about you than is being made public.
 Your browsing habits for example are largely stored on your computer, but this information potentially is accessible to websites you visit.
 More importantly, however, Internet giants like Facebook and Google collect and store huge amounts of user data.
 While very little of this information is public, are you comfortable with them owning and managing your data?
 It’s time to look at what it is they know.

 Google has two key tools that allow you to see what information is stored about you - Google Dashboard and the Activity Report.
 Google Dashboard summarizes all data stored with your account under all of Google’s services, including AdSense data, Gmail activity, YouTube activity, and much more.
 Google’s Account Activity Reports offers a monthly summary of account activity across many Google products.
-You can also download your data from Google.
+You can also from Google.

 While Google’s data might be more sensitive, Facebook’s data is potentially more visible.
 The social network is notorious for violating their users’ privacy when introducing new features and making associated information visible to the public per default.
 Make sure your personal information isn’t accidentally public.
 That said, Facebook is responding to user concerns and they are constantly improving their privacy features.
 Like Google, Facebook allows you to download your data.